Books

-The Politics of Crisis in Europe explores the resilience of the European Union in the face of repeated crises perceived to threaten its very existence (Cambridge University Press, 2017).
+Explains the resilience of the European Union in the face of repeated crises perceived to threaten its very existence.

 The European Diplomatic Corps argues that diplomats comprise a transnational network of experts or ‘epistemic community’ which has been critical in determining co-operation or non-co-operation among European states.